 One of the amazing aspects of a platform is that it turns the traditional business asset structure on its head.

-If you were to look at any valuation of a business right up to the 1990s most business assets were tangible goods – buildings, machinery, inventory, warehouses, etc. At some point on the list you may run into the intangible assets like brand value, process, and reputation.
+If you were to look at any valuation of a business right up to the 1990s, most business assets were tangible goods: buildings, machinery, inventory, warehouses, etc. At some point on the list, you might have run into intangible assets like brand value, process, and reputation.

-It’s different for Platforms.
-Their values are almost always intangible things like network membership, traffic, reputation, brand awareness, and engagement all of which create a network of users.
-Sure, there is an investment in infrastructure and technology, but they are farther down the list and, believe it or not, somewhat commoditized.
+It’s different for platforms.
+Their value is almost always based on intangible things like network membership, traffic, reputation, brand awareness, and engagement, all of which create a network of users.
+Sure, there’s an investment in infrastructure and technology, but these are farther down on the list and, believe it or not, are somewhat commoditized.

 This inversion is also why these companies can scale so quickly.
-The hard costs are not inventory or infrastructure, they are technology.
-The elastic nature of their primary assets, and the flexibility of modern cloud-based technology, means that the value and impact of the platform business can scale simultaneously with its network, which is the real asset.
+The hard costs aren’t inventory or infrastructure, the hard costs are in technology.
+The elastic nature of these platforms’ primary assets and the flexibility of modern cloud-based technology mean that the value and impact of platform businesses can scale simultaneously with their networks, which are the real assets.

 The most successful platforms compel membership and interaction to create a healthy network.

-For a platform to be successful people have to want to interact with it.
-Without that interaction and involvement there is no content on the site or value to inspire new users to become a part of the network.
-This creates a real chicken and egg situation where without traffic there is no value, and without value there is no traffic.
+For a platform to be successful, people have to want to interact with it.
+Without that interaction and involvement, there’s no content on the site or value to inspire new users to become a part of the network.
+This creates a real chicken and egg situation: without traffic, there’s no value, and without value, there’s no traffic.

-Believe it or not, many of us had our first Platform interaction long before Facebook or Reddit.
-In the early 2000s if you had a hobby and an internet connection you were most likely a member of a forum or chat room related to your interest.
-These forums work by having a group of individuals, some knowledgeable, some passionate, some curious share info on a topic.
+Believe it or not, many of us had our first platform interaction long before Facebook or Reddit.
+In the early 2000s, if you had a hobby and an internet connection, you were most likely a member of a forum or chat room related to your interest.
+These forums worked by having a group of individuals – some knowledgeable, some passionate, some curious – share info on a topic.
 The collective knowledge base, information exchange, and banter were the value that compelled interaction, built the community, drove the traffic volume, and created the advertising and sponsorship opportunities that funded the site.

-Some platforms take it even farther by actually incentivizing interaction, which is particularly effective in multi-sided platforms.
+Some platforms take it even farther by incentivizing interaction, which is particularly effective in multi-sided platforms.